 Verify that a listener is running on the source or target environment that you are investigating.

-Login to the Delphix Management application as a user with administrative privileges.
+Login to the Delphix Management application.

 - On the Configuration tab, locate the Listeners section.
 Verify that the listener for the source or target system is listed there.

 - If a listener is not listed, it may be due to insufficient privileges on the part of the environment user that the engine is using.
 Verify that the proper sudo permissions have been granted for the user, or adjust them as necessary.

 - If you need to add another listener, you can do so manually.

 - Enter the appropriate values using the above image as a reference.

 Verifying the JDBC Connection String

 Each source database and VDB has a connection string defined.
 If any parameters have changed, you may need to adjust these connection strings.